kragen/dernocua/text/term-rewriting-micro-interpreter.md

 A note on syntax
 ----------------

+XXX probably move this to the beginning before giving examples

 Above I’ve been slavishly following Scheme syntax; but it would probably be an improvement if instead of writing